ryanninodizon/EHR-PoC/spa/README.md

 # Info
+SPA project using the latest Angular version, showcasing authentication and authorization with the Microsoft Identity Platform.
+It communicates to backend APIs via Azure API Management (APIM).

 If you would like to run this, you have to get the **ClientId** and **TenantId** from the Entra ID's App Registration page and update this file:
 > /src/environments/environment.dev.ts